Makindo Medical Notes"One small step for man, one large step for Makindo" |

 |Hypoglossal Nerve

-The trochlear nerve, also known as cranial nerve IV, is the smallest cranial nerve and the only one that emerges dorsally from the brainstem.
-It innervates the superior oblique muscle of the eye, which is involved in downward and inward eye movements.
+The trochlear nerve (CN IV) is the smallest cranial nerve and the only one to emerge dorsally from the brainstem.
+It innervates the superior oblique muscle, enabling downward and inward eye movement.
+Because it decussates within the midbrain, each nerve controls the contralateral eye.